 According to our research, more companies are putting processes in place to formally track customer feedback.
-The monitoring of customer satisfaction (+4%), online reviews (+4%), and NPS (+6%) have all increased year over year, indicating a growing desire among companies to leverage the value of feedback to improve customer experience.
+In addition, the monitoring of customer satisfaction (+4%), online reviews (+4%), and NPS (+6%) have all increased year over year, indicating a growing desire among companies to leverage the value of feedback to improve the customer experience.

 Customer service is in an exciting era of innovation.
 The customer experience is becoming increasingly more important and that's why many customer service managers are prioritizing these strategies and realistic team goals.